 Manufacturing of the 1500DF containers will begin in December, with a fleet of at least 100 to be ready in February.
 With the help of key airline partners around the world, SkyCell will help transport on average 50 containers per aircraft, holding around 30,000 vials per container, depending on the aircraft’s dry-ice regulations.

 SkyCell’s highly innovative deep frozen containers allow pharma companies to optimise supply chains using data to predict and control risk.
-Using nearly one billion data-points on factors like temperature, location, and time, it enables a market-leading and audited failure rate of less than 0.1 per cent, while reducing environmental and business costs.
+Using nearly one billion data-points on factors like temperature, location, and time, it enables SkyCell to be at the highest level of the market with a failure rate of less than 0.1 percent while reducing environmental and business costs.

 Explore our safe and scalable solution for the Covid-19 vaccine distribution.